 If you’ve got a Rainbow Loomer in your house, here are lots of cute phrases and cards you can use to attach bracelets too, along with some charms and loom heart lollipops that could be a fun extra.
 I even found a loom valentine necklace.

-We’re big into Star Wars lately and I think my son will love these May the Force Be With You valentines using glow sticks.
+We’re big into Star Wars lately and have not shortage of light sabers in the house.
+This May the Force Be With You valentine using glow sticks was perfect for my son.
 For ones without a picture of your child, check out these and these.
 You can usually find five and 10-pack glow sticks pretty inexpensively at craft supply stores like Michaels and AC Moore, or the Target $1 bins.

 If none of these tickle your fancy, here’s a substantial list of